skahmann3/skahmannweb/content/author/admin/_index.md

 superuser: true
 ---

 I am a Statistics PhD student at UCLA and earned my BS in Statistics from UCLA in 2017.
 As of 2019, I am an NSF Graduate Research Fellow.

-I'm currently working on a few projects in causal inference with my advisor, Dr. Erin Hartman, including an equivalence testing R package coming to CRAN in a few months.
+Currently, I'm working on a few projects in causal inference with my advisor, Dr. Erin Hartman, including an equivalence testing R package coming to CRAN in a few months.

+In 2018, I co-founded the Society of Women in Statistics at UCLA.
+Check out our [website](http://statistics.ucla.edu/groups/sws/) for more information and photos from past events.

 Since October 2017, I have served as a graduate consultant for the UCLA Statistical Consulting Center.
 Through this role, I work with a small consulting team to devise and implement tailor-made analysis plans for clients in applied research and product development from the Los Angeles area.

-This fall, I co-founded the Society of Women in Statistics at UCLA.
-Check out our [website](http://statistics.ucla.edu/groups/sws/) for more information and photos from past events.